xbtPlutus/aago-chiya/README.md

 # NPM Project

-This is a basic npm project with a simple `index.js` file that logs "Hello, World!" to the console.
+This is a basic npm project with `index.js` that logs "Hello, World!" to the console.

 ## Getting Started